SyncfusionExamples/getting-started-with-the-blazor-spinner-component/README.md

 ### License

 This is a commercial product and requires a paid license for possession or use.
 Syncfusion’s licensed software, including this component, is subject to the terms and conditions of [Syncfusion's EULA](https://www.syncfusion.com/eula/es/?utm_source=github&utm_medium=listing&utm_campaign=blazor-spinner-github).
 You can purchase a license [here](https://www.syncfusion.com/sales/products?utm_source=github&utm_medium=listing&utm_campaign=blazor-spinner-github) or start a free 30-day trial [here](https://www.syncfusion.com/account/manage-trials/start-trials?utm_source=github&utm_medium=listing&utm_campaign=blazor-spinner-github)

+## Features and Benefits

+## Customization

+The default appearance of the Blazor Spinner component can be [customized](https://blazor.syncfusion.com/documentation/spinner/customization) by changing its color and stroke width.
+Also, you can set the z-index for Blazor spinners dynamically based on application scenarios.

+## Visibility

+You can control the Blazor Spinner component’s visibility easily through a two-way binding property and asynchronous methods.

+## Descriptive labels

+Include labels with the Blazor Spinner component that give additional, meaningful information about the task currently running.

 ## Related links